 Feel free to include additional information in the form of objects of the bracket’s object, keeping in mind that the outer case of a word defines its relation to its predicate’s stem (as in ‘the teller of a war’).

 Adverbial adjectives and participles work just the same.
 The English verb is translated as the bracket’s predicate, the adverb as the object.
 Because we are translating verbs with an inner factive, the bracket’s case is also the factive.
-(But we will use other inner cases for translating verbs in the chapter on topic in unit 10.)
+(But we will use other inner cases for translating verbs in unit 10.)

 Coordinations and brackets within brackets

-The first phrase uses a coordination to desribe a man which is wise as well as pale.
-Note that this use of English ‘and’ differs from the one we saw in the previous unit.
-The man is wise and pale at the same time (the man = the wise one = the pale one), so we don’t use an inner partitive here.
-The second phrase uses a bracket to describe a wise man, which is also pale (say, as opposed to a wise man which is red-faced).
-The third one describes a pale man, which is also wise.
+The first phrase uses a coordination to desribe a man who is wise as well as pale.
+This use of English ‘and’ differs from the one we saw in the previous unit: the man is wise and pale at the same time (the man = the wise one = the pale one), so we don’t use an inner partitive here.
+The second phrase uses a bracket to describe a wise man, who is also pale.
+The third one describes a pale man, who is also wise.

-Also note that the second and third phrases differ only by an inversion.
+The second and third phrases differ only by an inversion between ‘wise’ and ‘pale’.
 A bracket is the only situation in which an inversion works even though there is no main predicate involved; this is rather unimaginatively called a bracket inversion.
 Generally, we should use this freedom to put the more relevant word first: this is why ‘man’ and ‘milk’ are the predicates in above brackets.
 Whether Nechwatal should be the predicate or the object in the first example depends on context.

 Attributes and adverbs that are not brackets